ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide5.jpeg" >

 Note:
 There is a lot that goes into each of these broad stages.
 The details of the bullet points here are not important, but what I'd like to point out is just how much of the effort is spent on the early stages.
-When we think about data science we often think of it as synonymous with the generating results stage, and you most definitely can jump right in and generate results that don't make sense.
-There's a lot of literature on lying with statistics, so we won't go into that now.
-Jumping to the results stage too early is just one way to lie with numbers, whether deliberately or not.
+When we think about data science we often think of it as synonymous with the generating results stage.
+You can most definitely jump right in and generate results, but they are unlikely to make sense if you don't do justice to the previous two phases.
+Jumping to the results stage too early is one way to end up lying with statistics, whether deliberately or not.

 Many times graduate students will generate these models, without digging deep inside them.
 I think this observation holds particularly well for fields like the biological and social sciences.
-There appears to be a fear of numbers, a mystical mist that we think is where numbers live, and that we can't understand them.
-That fear is costing us greatly, because you are less likely to touch something that you are afraid of.
+There is a fear of math in the culture, a mystical misty land where math lives.
+This is one case where who you are not is the thing that comes up in you analysis.
+Thinking of yourself as not a math person can come at great cost, because you are less likely to dive deep into something that you are afraid of.
+And diving deep is what data science is all about.

 +++